Is the Science Program the Right Choice for My Child?

 - an ability to take initiative

-- they are adaptable to various learning environments
+- adaptability to various learning environments

 - a willingness to conform to uniform regulations, where expected